nais/doc/content/deploy/README.md

 #### Using GitHub Actions

-The easiest way of deploying your application to NAIS is using a GitHub Actions workflow with the [nais/deploy action](https://github.com)
+The easiest way of deploying your application to NAIS is using a GitHub Actions workflow with the [nais/deploy action](https://github.com).
+This example workflow uses Github Package Registry that (for now) requires a personal access token set in repo>Settings>Secrets with the name `GITHUB_ACCESS_TOKEN`.
+See [create a personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Also remember to set SSO enabled and access to `write:packages`.

 Start by creating a folder for your workflows in the root of your applications repository
 ```